Qualified teacher status: Gaining QTS or QTLS

-The Teaching Regulation Agency in England and General Teaching Council for Wales maintain all registrations, as well as issuing QTS certificates.
+The Teaching Regulation Agency in England and Education Workforce Council in Wales, maintain all registrations, as well as issuing QTS certificates.

 QTS is technically recognised only in the country it was awarded (England or Wales), but teachers can normally apply for QTS in other home countries relatively easily.
+QTS gained in England is automatically recognized in Wales and vice versa.
 QTS is also recognised by many other countries once the relevant paperwork has been completed, though many countries place a lot of importance on the route to QTS (such as requiring a PGCE, whilst not accepting the GTP).
 Teachers trained outside England and Wales must also apply to be awarded QTS if they wish to teach in these countries.

 After having been awarded QTS teachers must normally still pass an induction period (previously called 'probation') – normally their first year of teaching.
 Teachers who have gained QTS but have not yet completed the Induction period are known as NQTs.
 NQTs who fail the induction still retain their QTS, but cannot teach in state-run schools.
 The induction period normally lasts a year (three school terms).

-Not all European Union qualifications have been officially recognised yet, so one should confirm with one's education establishment as to whether one's qualifications are acceptable, or whether one needs to go through the recognition process.

 Routes to QTS or QTLS

-Many different qualifications and courses lead to QTS or QTLS:
+Numerous qualifications and courses can lead to QTS or QTLS:

 Postgraduate Certificate in Education (PGCE)

-The PGCE is a one-year course for existing degree holders, and the most common postgraduate route into teaching.
-It is based at and coordinated by a university or other higher education institution, though students spend a large proportion of the course working in placement schools.
-The PGCE carries credits towards a master's degree.
+The PGCE is a one-year course designed for individuals holding existing degrees, serving as the most common postgraduate pathway into teaching.
+It is hosted and overseen by a university or other higher education institution, with students dedicating a significant portion of the program to practical experience in placement schools.
+Additionally, completing the PGCE earns credits towards a master's degree.

 Diploma in Education and Training (DET)

-The DET is a Level 5 Diploma in Education and Training.
-It is a one-year 120 credit initial teacher training programme awarded by a university or an awarding body such as Learning Resource Network (LRN).
-DET graduates are eligible to apply for QTLS from Society for Education and Training.
+The DET is a Level 5 Diploma in Education and Training, comprising a one-year, 120-credit initial teacher training programme granted by a university or an accrediting body like the Learning Resource Network (LRN).
+Graduates of the DET can seek QTLS accreditation from the Society for Education and Training.

 School-Centred Initial Teacher Training (SCITT)

-A SCITT programme enables graduates to undertake their training within a school environment, leading to QTS.
-Some SCITT programmes also award a PGCE qualification.
-It is available in England only.
+A SCITT programme allows graduates to undergo their training within a school setting, resulting in QTS.
+Some SCITT programmes also confer a PGCE qualification.
+This option is exclusively available in England.

 Graduate Teacher Programme (GTP)

 The GTP enables candidates to gain QTS while they are employed as an unqualified teacher in a school.

 Both the graduate and registered teacher programmes (GTP and RTP) have been closed in England.
-The graduate teacher programme (GTP) has been replaced by the School Direct Training Programme (salaried).
+The GTP has been replaced by the School Direct Training Programme (salaried).

 Undergraduate QTS routes

-Students can take a three or four-year undergraduate degree course that includes QTS.
-This enables a candidate to gain their QTS while they study for their degree, with teaching practice being undertaken over the course of the whole programme.
-These are usually Bachelor of Education (BEd) degrees, though some are Bachelor of Arts (BA) and Bachelor of Science (BSc) degrees.
+Students can enrol in a three or four-year undergraduate degree course that includes QTS.
+This allows candidates to obtain their QTS while studying for their degree, with teaching practice conducted throughout the entire programme.
+These programmes typically award Bachelor of Education (BEd) degrees, although some may offer Bachelor of Arts (BA) or Bachelor of Science (BSc) degrees.